tarwn/lessthandot-hugo/blogs/content/posts/2015-05-27-using-codedom-to-automate-technical-screening-evaluation.md

 ```
 ## Background

 Lately we been doing a lot of screening and interviewing as we grow the development team at [PrecisionLender][2].
 Part of our interview process requires candidates to answer a technical screening questionaire with several C# and SQL exercises.
 Which means that another part of our process is for someone to evaluate those answers.
-I have a set of unit tests for all of the C# problems, but that doesn&#8217;t solve the part where we have to copy/paste into the tests, modify method names, tweak static/non-static, correct name collisions, etc.
+I have a set of unit tests for all of the C# problems, but that doesn't solve the part where we have to copy/paste into the tests, modify method names, tweak static/non-static, correct name collisions, etc.

 CodeDOM has been on my list to play with for a while and seemed like the perfect answer.